 Many lords disapproved of Peake trying to forward the match so soon after the suspicious death of Queen Jaehaera.
 Lord Cregan Stark suggested the north would look on the match with disfavor, Lord Kermit Tully called it presumptuous, and Grand Maester Munkun's support began to waver, acknowledging that the match would be seen as advancing House Peake's interests rather than being for the good of the realm.
 Due to pressure from the lords and ladies of the realm, Uwin instead announced a ball that came to be known as the Maiden's Day Cattle Show.

 Myrielle arrived a fortnight before the ball, and Unwin made sure that his daughter spent as much time as possible with the king.
-A dozen dinners together were held, and it seemed like the king was fonder of Myrielle than he ever was of Jaehaera.
+Half a dozen dinners together were held, and it seemed like the king was fonder of Myrielle than he ever was of Jaehaera.
 Three days before the ball, he gave her one of Jaehaera's dolls.
 Myrielle took this as a token of affection when she was presented at the Maiden's Day ball, cradling the doll in her arms like a babe.
 The king greeted her by name, and told her he was pleased she liked the doll.

 Aegon III did not marry Myrielle, however, instead wedding Lady Daenaera Velaryon.
 Lord Peake took the rejection of his daughter as a personal affront.
 This was partly the reason for his resignation as Hand.